-The sun and the other stars are great balls of fire.
-The depths of space, by contrast, are freezing cold.
+Russell: The Sun and the other stars are great balls of fire.
+The depths of space, by contrast are freezing cold.
 The distances involved are immense.

-The big bang that created the universe was unbelievably violent.
+The Big Bang that created the universe was unbelievably violent.
 It's perhaps not surprising that many people view the universe as hostile to life.
-The physicist Stephen Weinberg once dismissed life as a more or less fascicle outcome of a chain of accidents.
+The physicist Steven Weinberg once dismissed life as 'a more or less farcical outcome of a chain of accidents'.
 But first impressions can be deceptive.
-Here are some of the laws of nature, the laws that govern how the cosmos evolved and govern all that goes on around us.
-Now, it turns out that if these laws had been fixed at random, if the strength of the gravitational force or the strength of the electrical force or the masses of the subatomic particles or the violence of the big bang, if any of these have been chosen purely at random, then the chances of having a world with life, any kind of life, would have been virtually zero.
+Here are some of the laws of nature, the laws that governed how the cosmos evolved and govern all that goes around us now.
+It turns out that if these laws had been fixed at random, if the strength of the gravitational force, or the strength of the Electrical force, or the masses of the sub-atomic particles, or the violence of the Big Bang.
+If any of these had been chosen purely at random - then the chances of having a world with life, any kind of life, would have been virtually zero.
 So the universe appears to have bent over backwards to accommodate life.
-This observation goes under the name the anthropic principle.
-As another physicist Freeman Dyson somewhat colourfully put it, the universe knew we were coming.
+This observation goes under the name The Anthropic Principle.